FIXD and BlueDriver are the two most popular Bluetooth OBD2 scanners. Both can scan your car’s ECU for any fault code and clear and reset MIL.

 Warranty | 1 Year (Lifetime for additional $5) | 1 Year |

-Price | $59 (Even cheaper in Sale) | $120 |
+Price | $ | $$ |

-Where to Buy | Official Website | Buy on Amazon |
+Where to Buy |

-FIXD Vs BlueDriver: Main Differences
+FIXD vs BlueDriver OBD2 Scanners: Main Differences

 Let’s compare the different aspects of both car scanners.
 We’ll look at various areas that differentiate these devices.